 These game hens are so tender, and the stuffing is so herbaceous and flavorful.
 The sauce is a delicious savory gravy that brings this dish together.

-There you have it!
-These Cornish Game Hens with Wild Rice, Mushroom and Sausage Stuffing are truly a tasty meal that will impress all of your guests.
+So there you have it!
+These Cornish Game Hens with Wild Rice, Mushroom, and Sausage Stuffing are a truly tasty meal that will impress all of your guests.

 - 2 cups water